The author is an online writer who covers various cultural topics.

-Are they sports champions that may have carried a team to an award winning season, or maybe they're an Olympian who took home the gold?
+Who do you look up to?
+Who do you consider a hero?
+It could be a sports champion that carried a team to an award-winning season, or maybe an Olympian who took home the gold.

-Is your hero a celebrity who takes home the awards from starring roles in movies or television, or plays music for thousands of screaming fans in sold out stadiums?
+Is your hero a celebrity who takes home awards from starring roles in movies or television, or plays music for thousands of screaming fans in sold-out stadiums?

 While all these professions certainly do include many people who inspire and lift our expectations of ourselves and others to a higher plane, giving them the title "Hero" doesn't always apply.

-So, what is the difference between a person who is a "Real Hero," and a person who is an icon, an idol, a mentor, or is setting a good example?
-And, why is it important to split hairs on this point?
+So, what is the difference between a real hero and a person who is just an icon, an idol, a mentor, or a good example?
+And why is it important to split hairs on this point?

-For example, the word "Awesome."
-The Northern Lights are awesome; inspiring jaw dropping 'awe' and eye popping 'wonder' at the beauty of the natural spectacle.
-But, in recent times, the word awesome has come to be used as slang; as in, "Wow, your new shoes are awesome."
-While shoes can be pretty, nice, or even fabulous, shoes can't be considered awesome.
-Societies' incessant use of the word 'awesome' has diminished its meaning; thereby, diminishing what really is awesome.
+For example, look at the word "awesome."
+The Northern Lights are awesome, inspiring jaw-dropping awe and eye-popping wonder at the beauty of the natural spectacle.
+But, in recent times, the word awesome has come to be used as a slang generality, as in, "Wow, your new shoes are awesome."
+While shoes can be pretty, nice, or even fabulous, shoes can't be considered "awesome."
+Society's incessant use of the word "awesome" has diminished its meaning, thereby, diminishing things that really are awesome.

-The same goes for word hero.
-With diminished use of the word, comes diminished meaning of the title.
+The same goes for the word "hero."
+If we diminish the word, using it for everyday commendable behavior, we diminish the meaning of the title.
 We, as a society, soon lose sight of what it really means to be a hero, and real heroes lose the degree of respect they deserve.

-- A Hero is someone who rises up, from whatever their station in life is, or whatever their circumstances are, and comes to embody a representative of the highest level that a human being can attain.
+- A Hero is someone who rises up, from whatever their circumstances are, and comes to embody a representative of the highest level that a human being can attain.

 - A Hero is someone who knowingly and voluntarily makes a conscious decision to sacrifice something of one’s self for the greater good of others.